 With participant permission, recordings are archived in the American Folklife Center at the Library of Congress – we consider them to be love letters to posterity.
 All participants get a digital copy of their recording.
 CD copies of the recording are available upon request.

-Listen to the storyBob shares his journey from learning through a Sears catalogue to becoming ...
+Listen to the storyBob shares pivotal moments from his life, shaped by teachings from his ...

 Listen to the storyAdvances in Alzheimer’s Research Is a cure almost within our grasp?
 On ...